 Whatever product is brought in, the best is always to use as little as possible and as rarely as possible.
 Even an environmentally friendly product leads to the introduction of a foreign component into an environment where it is not present.

 Solid or liquid?

 A product in liquid form - shower gel, shampoo, etc. - often (always?)
-Contains preservatives which are intended to block the bacterial development favored by the liquid medium.
+Contains preservatives which aim to block the bacterial development favored by the liquid medium.

 Soap, shampoo and toothpaste

 Shampooing - There are more and more solid shampoos today.
 Compact and lightweight, these are ideal for remote areas.
 Some brands are particularly committed to the protection of animals (such as LUSH, but, except recent change, these are not organic).
-Soap can also be a great substitute for shampoo, especially during the few weeks you will be in the wild.
+To see if, conversely, these solid shampoos can be used as soaps :)

 Dentifrice - Solid toothpaste available on Lamazuna.